acvigue/SmartMatrix-IDF/README.md

 An infinitely customizable internet-connected smart RGB LED matrix powered by an ESP32

+Currently only supports the ESP32-S3.

-## Deployment
+## Configuration

 Copy the `secrets.h.example` file to `secrets.h` and fill in relevant information.
 OTA can be disabled by leaving the manifest URL empty

+To use a Tidbyt, uncomment the #define PINDEF_TIDBYT line

-To deploy, compile and upload using ESP-IDF v5.1
+To deploy, compile and upload using ESP-IDF v5.2

+## Installation

+Use VSCode with the ESP-IDF extension to build & flash this project to your device.

 ## Requirements

 This project requires a MQTT server and the [SmartMatrixServer](https://github.com/acvigue/SmartMatrixServer) to function properly.

 ## Authors